Olympics: Germany win football bronze after beating Spain – DW – 08/09/2024

 Ann-Katrin Berger saved a last minute penalty to help Germany clinch a hard-fought Olympics bronze as they defeated Spain 1-0 in the women's football in Lyon.

-"We gave everything we had - and we have a great goalkeeper.
-The tears are flowing," winning goalscorer Gwinn said.
+"We gave everything we had — and we have a great goalkeeper.
+The tears are flowing," said winning goal scorer Gwinn.

 Victory handed Germany a fourth Olympic bronze medal in the event since the women's edition began in 1996, along with the gold medal they won in Rio in 2016.